How to write a financial need statement for your scholarship application (with examples!)

 “I am from a working-class family in Minnesota.
-My family never had a lot, but we had enough by pooling our efforts together.
-My parents both worked full-time (my father as a mechanic, my mother as a receptionist at the local gym), while my siblings and I all worked weekend jobs to contribute to the family income.
-COVID-19 changed all that.”
+My family never had a lot, but we pooled our efforts together to make ends meet.
+My parents both worked full-time (my father as a mechanic, my mother as a receptionist at the local gym), while my siblings and I all worked weekend jobs to contribute to the family income.”

 Body: Your financial situation and hardships

 Dive into the details.
 How are you currently planning to pay for college?
 The idea here is to show that you and your family have made a good-faith effort to earn enough money to pay your tuition, but that it has simply not been enough.

 Make sure you describe your parents’ occupation, any savings (like a 529 College Savings Account), and any student jobs.
 You might also discuss any sudden changes in fortune (e.g. parent fell ill or lost their job) that have ruined your original financial plans.

 As immigrants with limited English, my parents have had to accept low-paying jobs.
 My father is an Uber driver, and my mother is a housekeeper.
 They earn just enough to pay our rent and put food on the table, so I’ve always known they could not help me pay for college.